CARTAvis/carta-controller/docs/src/installation.rst

 Installation
 ============

-This section provides a general overview.
-For a more detailed installation guide, please refer to our step-by-step instructions for :ref:`Ubuntu<focal_instructions>` or :ref:`RPM-based distributions<almalinux8_instructions>`.
+This section provides an overview of different ways to install specific components of CARTA.
+Please refer to our :ref:`step-by-step instructions <step_by_step>` for a complete set of installation and configuration instructions for supported platforms.

 .. _install_backend: